 The trail then started to climb rocky stairs, which also were not too bad and well maintained.
 We passed fields of wildflowers and enjoyed our view of the ever-growing peak, glaciers, and the rest of the breathtaking Cascade range.

 Eventually, we reached a part that almost seemed as if it could be our destination, but soon realized that the end of the trail actually laid a little bit farther, past a steep, somewhat narrow snowbank.
 As we watched people more equipped than us struggle to cross the snow along a small cliff, we and many other visitors decided to turn back, but not before enjoying the plenty spectacular views from where we were.
 Again, it’s hard to believe the peak is still 7,000 feet above us here!
 It looks like it is much closer in person.
-It was neat hearing the low thunder-like sounds of snow falling from the peak from this point also.
+It was awesome hearing the low thundering sounds of glaciers calving from this point, too!

 We tumbled our way back down the steep incline easily and took a detour off onto the Moraine Trail, a short, mile-long round trip hike that was recommended as one that would be secluded from the crowds and offer great views.
 Boy, was this accurate.
 The whole time, we only saw two other hikers on this quiet trail.
 Signs said that the trail was no longer maintained from a certain point, so it took us through a good amount of brush and we weren’t even certain at times that we were on the correct trail as there was another trail that ran parallel to it at times and even continued way past where we thought the trail was supposed to end.
 All in, I think we went farther than one mile round trip because of this.